Upcoming Events

 MISSOULA CHILDREN’S THEATRE

 Is your child or grandchild a STAR just waiting to be discovered?
 Well, Missoula Children’s Theatre Summer Camp is the perfect way to hone their talent.
-Starting on a Monday in July, Missoula Children’s Theatre will bring their musical summer camp (title TBA) to the Rex Theatre in Galax for a week-long theatre camp for area youth, ages 6 to 18.
+Starting on Monday, July 15th, Missoula Children’s Theatre will bring their musical summer camp, HERCULES to the Rex Theatre in Galax for a week-long theatre camp for area youth, ages 6 to 18.
 All area students are welcome to join the Arts Council for auditions on a Monday morning and then come see the show SIX DAYS LATER on the following Saturday.
-Student participant registration is $25/student and tickets to the Saturday performance are $5 per person (please contact the Arts Council if financial assistance is needed).
+Student participant registration is $25/student and tickets to the Saturday, July 20th performance are $5 per person (please contact the Arts Council if financial assistance is needed).
 Tickets will be available for purchase at The Rex Theatre Box Office starting at 2pm on the show date.
 For more information regarding participation or tickets, please contact the Arts Council at 276-238-1217 or visit our website at www.artsculturalcouncil.org.

 STORIES OF THE STITCH 2023